ebilsanta/true-colours-game/README.md

-# True Colours Digital
+# True Colours Clone
-True Colours party game clone using WebSockets for real-time gameplay.
+True Colours game clone using WebSockets for real-time gameplay.
 ### Features
 * Real-time updates to client devices using WebSockets with SpringBoot
 * Consistent, mobile-friendly responsive UI using ChakraUI